 There are two companies from 2 EU Member States, Romania and Finland which agree over a financial leasing contract by which the company A from Romania has to pay 5,400€in 18 month, which means 300 € for each month.
-The contract is signed on the 25th of April 2012.
+The contract is signed on the 25th of April 2013.

 According to the contract, company B in Finland should deliver the goods in 15 days after the date of signature.
-The goods are delivered on the 30th of April 2012 and arrived to company A on the 2nd of May 2012.
+The goods are delivered on the 30th of April 2013 and arrived to company A on the 2nd of May 2013.

-- o Company A from Romania submits Intrastat declaration for May: arrival of goods from Finland, with value of 5,400€ - O Company B from Finland submits Intrastat declaration for April: dispatch to Romania, with value 5,400 €
+• Company A from Romania submits Intrastat declaration for May: arrival of goods from Finland, with value of $5,400 \in$

+• Company B from Finland submits Intrastat declaration for April: dispatch to Romania, with value 5,400 €